AWS WAF Token Solving

 password: 'securepassword123',

-captchaToken: token
+captchaToken: result.token

 })